Ledger™ Term Membership Agreement

 8. Access and Security.
 As a Member, you will receive a keycard for access to Ledger, and you will be required to create an account in the Ledger Member System.
 Each keycard is specific to a single account and to a single individual and is connected to the Member credit system.
 You agree that you will not share your keycard with anyone else, and that you will not duplicate or alter your keycard, nor otherwise interfere with the keycard system.
 You are responsible for all actions associated with your keycard, so you should notify us immediately if your card is lost or abused.
 For security reasons, you may be required to show valid government-issued photo identification when entering Ledger or otherwise using your keycard.
 We may record certain areas of Ledger by video for security purposes.

-22. Liability for Uncontrollable Circumstances.
-Sometimes, there are events that neither Ledger nor you cannot control.
+- Liability for Uncontrollable Circumstances.
+Sometimes, there are events that neither Ledger nor you can control.
 Neither party will be liable for failing to perform any obligation in this contract resulting from circumstances beyond the party’s reasonable control.
 These circumstances include, but are not limited to, construction delays, fire, terrorism, pandemics, labor shortages, and supply chain interruptions.

 Ledger™ Community Standards